Jan200101/blog/posts/sameboy-thumbnailer.md

 .. type: text
 -->

-# MacOS gets the pretty features
+# Where I started

 My introduction to SameBoy came from stacksmashing's ["How to reverse engineer & patch a Game Boy ROM"](https://youtu.be/dQLp5i8oS3Y) video.

-I'm not big on reverse engineering but I do enjoy a good GameBoy game when I get one.
+I'm not big on reverse engineering but I do enjoy a good GameBoy game when I see one.

 and there it was